spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 Anki has been one of my favorite tools I've encountered in the last few years.
 I started using it initially for learning Spanish vocabulary, but as I started learning programming, it really started to shine.

-Anki is a flashcard application that makes use of the concept of "memory decay" to retain and strengthen recall of anything you want.
+Anki is a flashcard application that attacks the issue of "memory decay" to retain and strengthen recall of anything you want.

 ### Spaced Repetition Software

 If you learn something today, you might remember it tomorrow, but will probably forget it in three or four days.
-However, if you review it before you forget it, it'll "stick" in your head for another five or six days.
+However, if you review it before you forget it, it'll "stick" in your head for a bit longer than it did the first time you learned it.
+This "forgetting curve" can be bent exponentially in your favor.

 Here's how remembering (and forgetting) over time tends to play out: